minfrin/mod_contact/README.md

 # mod_contact
 An Apache httpd module that implements a contact us form with file upload.

+Acts as a gateway between a form submission and email.

 ## example
 For an example of how the module is deployed, see the examples directory.